kaizengrowth/OGFb_creative/README.md

 If you fall behind during the live lecture, wait until the next checkpoint, and then run `git checkout` on the next branch.

-In each branch's repo, you will find an image of what the completed app should look like up to that point.
+In the assets folder of the main branch, and in each branch's README, you will find an image of what the completed app should look like up to that point.

 While you're studying on your own, clone a clean copy of this repository, and see if you can go through each of the steps and